RaphaelIT7/gmod-holylib/README.md

 -- Reducing the amount of paths will improve clientside filesystem performance -- You can see all datapack paths by running "datapack_paths" clientside or printing it like this:
 -- print(client_lua_files:GetStringUserData(0))
+-- NOTE: Changes to the datatable path will only affect the lcl search path clientside.
 ```

 #### string INetworkStringTable:GetStringUserData(number index)